joergschultzelutter/core-aprs-client/docs/coreaprsclient_class.md

 ## Using the post processor

 > [!NOTE]
 > The use of the post processor is optional.
-You can use this function for cases where actions still need to be performed after the APRS reply message has been sent to the user.
+You can use this function for use cases where actions still need to be performed _after_ the APRS reply message has been sent to the user.

 Using the post processor requires two settings: